2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Theory

-\rd{Throughout the paper, we set the history length to $h = 2$, processing the last two time steps in addition to the current one.
-While the algorithm is the same, the architecture of the implemented actor and critic networks differ for our LPP and PF agents and will be explained in detail in the upcoming Sections \ref{sec:LPP_module} and \ref{sec:PF_module}.}
+While the algorithm is the same, the architecture of the \rdd{neural} networks differ for our LPP and PF agents and will be explained in detail in the upcoming Sections \ref{sec:LPP_module} and \ref{sec:PF_module}.